Study level

 Objectives

 The objective of this teaching unit is to address the problems related to the behavior of ceramic materials under physical stress (irradiation).
-A description of the elementary phenomena (particle-matter interaction) at the origin of the defect creation processes in the solid will be described.
-The consequences of irradiation on the evolution of macroscopic properties of various ceramic materials (fuels, conditioning matrices, structural materials) will be studied.
+A description of the elementary phenomena (particle-matter interaction) at the origin of the processes of creation of defects in the solid will be described.
+The study of the consequences of irradiation on the evolution of the macroscopic properties of different ceramic-type materials (fuels, conditioning matrices, structural materials) will follow.
 The irradiation/dissolution coupling will also be studied.

 Knowledge control